 - Submit their courses to the Appraiser Qualifications Board for USPAP equivalency.

-- Submit their courses to the International Distance Education Certification Center (IDECC) for certification (www.idecc.org).
+- International Distance Education Certification Center (IDECC) for certification (www.idecc.org).

-- Confirm that all instructors who teach their USPAP Courses have obtained the Certified Distance Education Instructor (CDEI) designation from IDECC.
+- Note that if you use IDECC, you must confirm that all instructors who teach their USPAP Courses have obtained the Certified Distance Education Instructor (CDEI) designation from IDECC.
 Instructors who have not earned the CDEI designation will not be permitted to be listed as an instructor of IDECC-certified courses.
 For more information, please visit IDECC's website at www.idecc.org.

 Please note some state regulatory agencies may not allow USPAP to be taken online.
 Be sure to check with your state appraisal regulatory agency

 Can I order a manual for a USPAP course?

 The 15-Hour National USPAP Course Student Manual, 7-Hour National USPAP Update Course Student Manual, and the USPAP Reference Manual (which is required for the 7-hour course) are the only course manuals available for purchase in print format.
 Ordering information is available on the Foundation's Store or by calling 800-348-2831.

 All other course manuals are available in PDF and must be either distributed digitally or printed from the PDF by education providers and a license agreement must be signed.
 To obtain a license agreement please call 800-348-2831.